This isn’t the article I expected to be writing about my trip to Siargao, from my month in the Philippines.

 BUT, I happen to prescribe to the theory that Kristen Newman champions in her book ‘What I Was Doing While You Were Breeding’ (HIGHLY RECOMMEND, btw), which is: do the thing you’re supposed to do, in the place you’re supposed to do it.

 Liiiiiiiiike: Diving in Koh Tao.
 Yoga in India.
 Riding the double decker bus in London.
 Consuming literally nothing but pizza, pasta, gelato, and coffee in Italy.
 Seeing kangaroos and koalas in Australia.
-And now, surfing in Siargao.
+And now, surf lessons in Siargao.

 Fine, just one surf lesson for the sake of it, I reasoned.

 Three Siargao surf lessons later and I was absolutely devastated to leave the island and its surf life behind.

 Sleep / Eat / Surf at Kermit Siargao

 If you come to Siargao to surf, you shouldn’t have any difficulties arranging Siargao surf lessons or renting a board through your accommodation.
 In fact, you could probably walk down the street and ask any random person and odds are either he’ll offer to take you out, or will hook you up with a friend who does surf lessons on the island.
 It’s just that kind of place.

 That said, don’t even worry about it.
 Just stay at Kermit Siargao in General Luna and you will be completely sorted with surfing, activities, and food – everything you need in a kick-ass Siargao surf camp.